What's the difference between bodily injury vs. personal injury protection?

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-Is bodily injury liability insurance required?
+What does bodily injury liability insurance cover?

-Bodily Injury liability coverage is required by law in nearly every state, so chances are you'll need it.
+Bodily injury liability coverage (BI) pays for medical treatment and related expenses for people injured in an accident where you're at fault.
 States that require BI coverage have mandatory minimum coverage limits that every driver's auto policy must meet or exceed.
-For example, in Kentucky, a driver is required to have a minimum of $25,000 bodily injury liability per person and $50,000 bodily injury liability per accident.
+For example, in Kentucky, a driver is required to have a minimum limit of $25,000 bodily injury liability per person and $50,000 bodily injury liability per accident.

 Looking to find out how PIP coverage works in your state?
 Call a licensed rep at 1-866-749-7436 and they'll help you choose the right car insurance coverage level for you.
 Or get a car insurance quote online, and we'll show you all your options.